thecodingcod/site.backup/ckxvyefm105l3xts17crfhjdo.md

 **So why a repository is a special type of directory again?** simply because it contains the `.git` directory.

 A repository can hold any type of files and multiple directories.
-By default, it will keep track of all changes that affect all the files and maintain their history, but you can choose to ignore some files or directories that you believe are not important to exist in the remote repository -being hold by a Git service provider like GitHub- by listing these files or directories in the `.gitignore` file.
+By default, it will keep track of all changes that affect all the files and maintain their history, but you can choose to ignore some files or directories that you believe are not important to exist in the remote repository -being held by a Git service provider like GitHub- by listing these files or directories in the `.gitignore` file.

 ---